 In addition to caring for patients at the end of life, Spartanburg Regional Hospice also provides bereavement support for families.
 Leslie learned about a program offered by Spartanburg Regional Hospice to help children grieving the loss of a loved one – Christopher’s Camp.
 Page thought it would help Lawson through his difficult time.

-This year, Christopher’s Camp is held at 11:30 a.m. on Saturday, Oct.
-14, at St. John’s Lutheran Church in Spartanburg.
+This year, Christopher’s Camp was held. on Saturday, Oct.
+14, 2017, at St. John’s Lutheran Church in Spartanburg.

 This one day camp is named for Christopher Mockabee, a 5-year-old who died in the care of Spartanburg Regional Hospice.
 It’s one of the only bereavement programs for children and adolescents in the Upstate.
 Christopher’s Camp brings together both children and parents/guardians who are grieving the loss of a loved one.
 In age-appropriate groups, children engage in writing and art activities, and discuss their feelings, and experiences.